InitRoot/HackTheBoxTerminatorTheme/README.md

 # HackTheBox Terminator Theme
 Terminator theme based on hackthebox.
-Copy into your .config/terminator/config and then apply the theme through settings.
+Copy the Hachthebox profile into your .config/terminator/config and then apply the theme through settings.

 ![Colors](https://raw.githubusercontent.com/InitRoot/HackTheBoxTerminatorTheme/master/image.png)